Woman who escaped quarantine hotel given deferred sentence

 Derrett shouted at staff through a window, and while on-site staff sought assistance she clambered over the wall and bolted.

-“People escaping from isolation facilities facilities cause a major concern within the community,” Judge Phillips said.
+“People escaping from isolation facilities facilities cause a major within the community,” Judge Phillips said.

 However, he was satisfied the escape was “entirely” down to her mental-health problems and the fact they were untreated.